HaraldPurnell/MoodraPrototype/README.md

 # Moodra Prototype
+Moodra is an academic project created for a fourth year masters project course module.

 ## Overview
 Moodra uses IBM Watson's speech to text and text to speech functionalities to hold a rudimentary conversation with the user.
 It also provides functionality to read story books and play music.
-This repo contains an early version of Moodra.
-This was done in order to demonstrate the sections of code that was written by myself in an easier to navigate format.
-Sections not written by myself have been clearly marked.
-The full version of the project can be found at the link below.
+This repo contains an early prototype of Moodra.

+Sections not written by the owner of this repository have been clearly marked.

+The final submitted version of the project can be found at the link below.

 https://github.com/cjponter/MOODRA